Esri/arcgis-maps-sdk-flutter-samples/README.md

 ## Run the samples using the Beta package of ArcGIS Maps SDK for Flutter

-Visit [earlyadopter.esri.com](http://earlyadopter.esri.com/) and download the ArcGIS Maps SDK for Flutter package.
-Follow the instructions to unpackage.
+Visit [earlyadopter.esri.com](https://earlyadopter.esri.com/) and download the ArcGIS Maps SDK for Flutter package.
+Follow the instructions to unpack it.

 Clone or download this repository into the same parent directory as the `arcgis_maps_package`.
 Your file structure should be: